-I am a big fan of QRP - my rigs include an vintage Argonaut 509, Hendricks PFR-3 and an Small Wonder Labs PSK20 .
-I take one of these little rigs with me backpacking and all my other travels.
-The above photo was taken Sept.
-2012 at a wilderness camp site on the Pacific coast of Wa (working a 9M2!).
+I am a big fan of QRP - the rig at my operating position is a Index Labs QRP+.
+I also have one of KD1JV's "Mountan Top Radios" (Ver 2), an Argonaut 509, Hendricks PFR-3 and an Small Wonder Labs PSK20 .
+I take at least one of these little rigs with me backpacking and all my other travels.
 I often use QRP at the home QTH and have achieved QRP DXCC.
-A few years back I hatched the idea of creating a " QRP YouTube DXCC " playlist on Youtube to document the fact that DX can be had via QRP.
-I reached the 100 country goal on 24 Sept, 2012 and continue to post new QRP countries as I work them.
-I continue to be amazed at how much DX can be worked with QRP; it never "gets old".
+A few years back I hatched the idea of posting youtube videos to document the fact that DX can be had via QRP, eventually this morphed into a "QRP YouTube DXCC" playlist in which my webcam captured QSOs with over 155 entities - ALL while using less than 5 watts (YouTube Links Below) -- I am having as much fun with this as chasing "real" paper..